An improved upper bound for the Froude number of irrotational solitary water waves: Preliminaries

-In this paper we are concerned with solitary wave solutions of \eqref{eq:WaterWaveProblem} that can be characterized by surface profiles $\eta$ such that $\eta(x) \to d$ as $x \pm \infty$.
 In fact, any solitary wave is a wave of elevation with $\eta(x) > d$, while the symmetric surface profile $\eta$ is strictly monotonically decreasing for $x > 0$ (and increasing for $x<0$); for more details see \cite{CraigSternberg88} and \cite{KozlovLokharuWheeler21}.
-The crest is located at the vertical $x = 0$ and we denote
+The crest is located at the vertical $x = 0$, and we denote